 The sample goal should be 100 fish of the predominant salmonid species.

+When not sampling, the facility will return to primary (full-flow) bypass.

 Sampling frequency may be increased if injuries are observed or suspected (e.g., during high debris conditions).